evanz0820/Dijkstra-Shortest-Path/README.md

 - The algorithm's performance scales with the number of edges and vertices
 - For very large graphs, increase the available memory for Spark executors
 - Consider using a larger cluster for graphs with millions of nodes

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Apache Spark GraphX team for their excellent graph processing library
-- Microsoft Azure for providing cloud infrastructure

-## Contact

-For questions or feedback, please open an issue on this repository or contact [your-email@example.com](mailto:your-email@example.com).